c-grimshaw/starter-hugo-academic/content/authors/admin/_index.md

     - course: BEng in Computer Engineering, High Honours
       institution: Royal Military College of Canada
       year: 2017
-email: ""
 superuser: true
 highlight_name: true
+title: Charles Grimshaw
+email: ""
 ---
-Charles Grimshaw is a security engineer specialized in offensive and defensive network security operations.
+Lieutenant (Navy) Charles Grimshaw is a security engineer specialized in offensive and defensive network security operations.
 He is currently working full-time as an Officer in the Royal Canadian Navy, attending sponsored post-graduate schooling.
+Charles is a proud , supporting Canadian peace operations at-home and abroad.